Sonia Gandhi discharged from hospital, advised rest at home

 Also Read: ED questions Rahul for fourth time in National Herald money laundering case

-Ramesh had said earlier that Gandhi was admitted to the hospital after profuse bleeding from the nose following a recent Covid infection.
+The 75-year-old leader had tested positive for Covid-19 on June 2 and was admitted to the hospital 10 days later after bleeding from her nose following a recent Covid infection.

-She was immediately put under treatment and underwent a follow-up procedure on June 15, he said.
+Last week, Congress issued a statement saying she has been diagnosed with a fungal infection in her lower respiratory tract and other post Covid-19 symptoms.

 Check out DH's latest videos